-- Workflow builder which allow to build workflows, deploy with a single click to selected blockchain and use the auto-generated user interface.
+- Contract Maker which allow to build workflows, deploy with a single click to selected blockchain and use the auto-generated user interface.
 In beta now.

-- dApp builder which allows to create custom applications which have their own theme and connect potentially to multiple workflows.
+- DApp Maker which allows to create custom applications which have their own theme and connect potentially to multiple workflows.
 In alpha as of now.

 - Data migrator allows to upgrade workflows and bring over object data without any coding.
 Not yet available.

 TIX token today is an ERC20 utility token with added functionality to store up-to-date workflow locations in order to retrieve them for cross-flow messaging.
 Cross-workflow communication is a prerequisite for creating business networks on chain.

 In shorter term, TIX token will be used to unlock certain features like deployments, blockchain programming languages, new blockchains, hosting and AI credits on the platform.
 Furthermore, TIX will act as a governance token and be used for voting.

 Long term goal of TIX token is to democratize blockchain development.
 Toolblox today is an automated system that creates smart contracts out of pre-validated/audited smart contract modules.
 The role of TIX token will be to facilitate the creation of a living blockchain development ecosystem around this innovation and to incentivese adding new modules, updates, audits and the ability to use these modules in new smart contracts.
 The vision is to create a value network that makes creating blockchain-based applications easier and faster.

 TIX technical details

 The token implements an IServiceLocator interface that gives it a getService and registerService smart contract utility methods.
 The registration method can be used when deploying new smart contracts, while conversely, the get method can be used during smart contract execution to find other, dependent smart contracts.
 Similar to how routing services or name services work.